JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/core/core-how-to-mark-message-as-successfully-processed.md

 ## The method returns a CompletableFuture

-When the method does not include an [Acknowledge](../../../api/src/main/java/com/jashmore/sqs/processor/argument/Acknowledge.java) parameter and it returns a `CompletableFuture` then the message will be successfully resolved when that future resolves.
-Note that in this scenario if this `CompletableFuture` is never resolved or rejected the [MessageProcessor](../../../api/src/main/java/com/jashmore/sqs/processor/MessageProcessor.java) will wait forever and therefore it is important to also have these resolved or rejected.
+When the method does not include an [Acknowledge](../../../api/src/main/java/com/jashmore/sqs/processor/argument/Acknowledge.java) parameter, and it returns a `CompletableFuture`, then the message will be successfully resolved when that future resolves.

+**Warning: If this `CompletableFuture` is never completed, the [MessageProcessor](../../../api/src/main/java/com/jashmore/sqs/processor/MessageProcessor.java) will wait forever and ultimately you will have no more messages processing as all threads are waiting for the future to complete.**

 ### Example